 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against PriceSmart, Hecla Mining Company, A.O.
 Smith Corporation, and Community Health Systems and Encourages Investors to Contact the Firm

-NEW YORK, June 27, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. reminds investors that class action lawsuits have been commenced on behalf of stockholders of PriceSmart, Inc., Hecla Mining Company, A.O.
+/EIN News/ -- NEW YORK, July 02, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. reminds investors that class action lawsuits have been commenced on behalf of stockholders of PriceSmart, Inc., Hecla Mining Company, A.O.
 Smith Corporation, and Community Health Systems, Inc. Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 PriceSmart, Inc. (NASDAQ: PSMT)